DarwinAwardWinner/ido-completing-read-plus/README.md

 # How to enable ido in as many places as possible

 If you are using this package, you probably want to enable ido everywhere that it is possible to do so.
-Here are all the place to enable ido that I'm aware of.
+Here are all the places to enable ido that I'm aware of.

 ## Ido itself